mynl/aggregate/doc/2_user_guides/2_x_dec_language.rst

 Design and Purpose
 -------------------

-The ``agg`` language is designed to make it easy to go from "dec page to distribution" (or, with less alliteration, from reinsurance slip to distribution).
+The Dec language, or simply DecL, is designed to make it easy to go from "dec page to distribution" (or, with less alliteration, from reinsurance slip to distribution).
 Coverage expressed concisely in words can be hard to program.
 Consider

     A trucking policy with a loss pick 4500, a limit of 1000, and a retention 50.